Wish and If only

 We use wish for 3 main reasons:

-- To express we would like things to change or be different from the way they are now.
+- To express that we would like things to change or be different from the way they are now.

-- to express our regret for things in the past
+- To express our regret for things in the past

 Wish for present things we would like to change